-(1)(a) The office of the clerk of the court shall operate a depository unless the depository is otherwise created by special act of the Legislature or unless, prior to June 1, 1985, a different entity was established to perform such functions.
-The department shall, no later than July 1, 1998, extend participation in the federal child support cost reimbursement program to the central depository in each county, to the maximum extent possible under existing federal law.
-The depository shall receive reimbursement for services provided under a cooperative agreement with the department pursuant to s.
+(1)(a) The office of the clerk of the court in each county shall operate a depository.
+The department shall extend participation in the federal child support cost reimbursement program to the depository in each county, to the extent allowable under existing federal law.
+Each depository shall receive reimbursement for services provided under a cooperative agreement with the department pursuant to s.
 61.1826.
 Each depository shall participate in the State Disbursement Unit and shall implement all statutory and contractual duties imposed on the State Disbursement Unit.
 Each depository shall receive from and transmit to the State Disbursement Unit required data through the Clerk of Court Child Support Enforcement Collection System.
 Payments on non-Title IV-D cases without income deduction orders shall not be sent to the State Disbursement Unit.

-(b) Upon request by the department, the depository created pursuant to paragraph (a) shall establish an account for the receipt and disbursement of support payments for Title IV-D interstate cases.
-The department shall provide a copy of the other state’s order with the request, and the depository shall advise the department of the account number in writing within 4 business days after receipt of the request.
+(b) Upon request by the department, each depository operated under paragraph (a) shall establish an account for the receipt and disbursement of support payments for Title IV-D interstate cases.
+The department shall provide a copy of the other state’s order with the request, and each depository shall advise the department of the account number in writing within 4 business days after receipt of the request.

 a.
 For each support payment of less than $33, 18.75 cents.

 b.
 For each support payment of at least $33 but not more than $140, an amount equal to 75 percent of the difference between 4 percent of the support payment amount, not to exceed $5.25, and 3 percent of the support payment amount, not to exceed $5.

 c.
 For each support payment in excess of $140, 18.75 cents.